+Looking for the best travel jobs?
 If you think that you can’t afford to travel the world, finding a job on the road may be just the ticket.
 Travel’s wonderful, sure, but little things like food and a place to sleep are good too.
-We’ve found some of the best ideas to get paid as you travel the world, with some help on how to land each job.

 Yacht Crew

 You should know the basics of sailing for this gig, although some jobs only require a keen willingness to learn and a great attitude.
-Check out Find a Crew, Crew Seekers or Crew File online or ask directly at a local yacht club.
+Check out Find a Crew or Crew Seekers online or ask directly at a local yacht club.
 Well known jumping off points include Darwin, Phuket, San Diego and Panama.
 We volunteered as yacht crew for evening cruises at the yacht club in Brisbane and found the club and captains to be friendly and open to our help.

 Freelance Travel Writing